 Getting ThereTake the Trans Canada Highway 1 to the town of Hope.
 From Hope go East on Highway 5 for a short distance to the junction with Highway 3.
 Take Highway 3 (Crowsnest Highway) Hope/Princeton Highway for 18.5 km until you come to the entrance of Manning Park and park at the Huge Marmot statue alongside the highway.
 The trail and peak are not inside the park but alongside the border.
 Below is a Google Map of the parking area.

 View Larger Map

-CampingThere is lots of Camping in Manning Park.
+CampingThere is a lot of camping in nearby Manning Park.
 See here for more details.

-I love history and here is a little about "The Engineers Road".
+Here is a little history about "The Engineers Road".

 From 1857 to 1863 the Royal Engineers helped to lay the foundation of British Columbia.
 The Sappers were soldiers sent from England to build the roads, survey the land, plan the towns, draw up maps and even settle disputes of the new colony of British Columbia.
 When their tour of duty in British Columbia ended, most quit the army and settled here.